dhardestylewis/probml-assgn3/GUIDELINES.md

 - **Counts and Notation**: Avoid informal `n=X` notation in narrative text.
 Spell out counts (e.g., "The dataset consists of 122,712 properties").
 - **Hyphens & Dashes**: Use plain hyphens or colons/commas.
 Avoid em-dashes.
 - **Abbreviations**: Expand parenthetical lists into plain English.
+- **No Parentheticals**: Do not use parenthetical references anywhere.
+Revise text to integrate information directly into the sentence structure. **Exception**: Parentheses are permitted for introducing abbreviations or acronyms (e.g., "Semi-Supervised MIWAE (SemiSupMIWAE)").
+(UNREVIEWED) [Updated: 2025-12-21 22:15]
+- **Caption Brevity**: Keep captions strictly descriptive of the artifact.
+Avoid methodological footnotes (e.g., "back-transformed") or weak interpretations (e.g., "skewed by tails") within the caption itself.
+(UNREVIEWED) [Added: 2025-12-21 22:15]

 #### 7.2 Data Description (UNREVIEWED) [Added: 2025-12-12 00:06]
 - **Date Ranges**: Explicitly state the temporal coverage of every data source.